 These are the tweets that get retweeted and favorited but also create some questions and reactions that are difficult to explore in 140.
 So here I am.

 This tweet was borne out of mostly living with a teacher and being one too.
 I know I never worked harder than when I was in the classroom.
 I work long hours now, perhaps more than when I taught but I still remember the biggest thing I gained when I left the classroom was autonomy of my time.
 Being able to go the bathroom when I wanted was a luxury I didn’t have for the 14 years I taught grades 1-8.
 Being able to take 10 minutes to walk across the office to chat with a co-worker about a … Read the rest

 This is a pretty popular sentiment today in a world that’s focused on self-preservation and social justice.
 Certainly, there are times when this is the proper approach.
 We need to teach children and adults to stand up for truth and injustice, particularly when it’s being done to those who perhaps can’t speak or defend themselves.

 But making this your life’s motto or suggesting it be an absolute is dangerous and I think misguided.

 A friend of mine told me a story about his son who was in middle school at the time.
 A group of kids were on the playground and were picking on a particular boy.
 The whole group got hauled into the principal’s office to tell their story.
-My friend’s son, let’s call him R, explained that he was trying to prevent the bullying.
+My friend’s son, let’s call him Rob, explained that he was trying to prevent the bullying.
 The principal decided that all the boys write a 500-word essay on bullying.
 Rob went home and told his Dad about the injustice.
 Dad believed Rob and wanted to be sure he had an opportunity to state his case, which he had.
 At this point, my friend had a few choices to make. … Read the rest